Aditya-kore/art_gallery/README.md

 # Art Gallery
-An online marketplace to buy sell art and handicratfs built using HTML, CSS, JS, PHP &amp; MySQL
+An online marketplace to buy sell art and handicraftss built using HTML, CSS, JS, PHP &amp; MySQL